dipstef/unicoder/README.rst

 Unicoder
 ========

-Handles unicode conversion and normalization.
+Handles unicode conversion and normalization and encoding detection.
-On decoding errors relies to beautiful soup, ``chardet`` to guess the encoding

 Conversion
 ==========